LCAS/spqrel_tools/README.md

 1. go to your `spqrel_tools` directory (e.g. `cd $HOME/spqrel/workspace/spqrel_launch/worktree/spqrel_tools`)
 1. make sure you load your local development environment: `source setup-dev.bash` (to configure the paths for the SDK) and `source setup.bash` (to configure environment to work with your local worktree)
+    * make sure you haven't sourced any other configurations, e.g. ROS workspaces etc. _Never autoload any project-specific environments in your `.bashrc`_.
-1. run `make` in `spqrel_tools`, it should compile all binaries and translate all plans found
+1. run `make install` in `spqrel_tools`, it should compile all binaries and translate all plans found, and install everything in the respective places.
+It will find all qibuild workspaces under `worktree/` (all submodules configured)
 1. fire up TMule as either:
     * `tmule --config spqrel-local-config.yaml server` (if you want to run locally)
     * `tmule --config spqrel-pepper-config.yaml server` (this is the config usually run on Pepper)